 You’ll start to see the onions release their sugars.
 Use a wooden spoon to scrape the little golden bits from the bottom of the pan, stirring back into the onions.
 That’s flavour right there!

-Every once in a while, deglaze with a little hot water (use hot water, or even boil the kettle), scraping up excess brown bits and stirring back into the onions.
+Every once in a while, deglaze with a little hot water (use hot water, or even boil the kettle), scraping up excess brown bits and stirring those back into the onions.
 Use 3 to 4 tablespoons of water at a time.

 The water is useful because it helps getting those really stuck on brown bits and it helps to cook the onions.
-I typically use ¾ cup to a cup or so of hot water over the whole cooking process.
+I typically use ¾ cup to 1 cup or so of hot water over the whole cooking process.

-Store cooled caramelized onions into a sealable freezer-safe bag.
+- Freezer-safe bags: Allow the caramelized onions to cool, then transfer them to a resealable freezer-safe bag.
 Seal and press flat so you have a “sheet” of caramelized onions.
+Freeze for up to 3 months.
 Don’t forget to label the bag with what it is (and the date it was made).
-Thaw when ready to enjoy and use in your favourite recipes.
+Thaw in the refrigerator overnight when ready to enjoy and use in your favourite recipes.

 Ways To Use Them